AI-Hilbert/ai-hilbert.github.io/index.md

 A fundamental challenge in science is explaining natural phenomena in a manner consistent with both noisy experimental data and established background knowledge.
 Despite historical progress driven by the Scientific Method, the rate of new discoveries and their economic contributions have stagnated, suggesting that the simpler scientific laws have been mostly uncovered.
-Simultaneously, advances in global optimization methods have made it possible to explore the space of scientific laws more efficiently.
+Simultaneously, advances in global optimization have made it possible to explore the space of scientific laws more efficiently.
-Leveraging these advances, we propose AI-Hilbert, which integrates background knowledge and experimental data to derive consistent scientific laws expressed as polynomial equalities and inequalities.
+Leveraging these advances, we propose AI-Hilbert, which integrates background knowledge and experimental data to derive scientific laws expressed as polynomial equalities and inequalities.
 Unlike existing methods that often produce inconsistent results, AI-Hilbert ensures formal provability and consistency with both theory and data, requiring fewer data points for discovery.

 <p align="center">
 <img src="figures/scientific_method_comparison_box.png" width="500"/>